 The USG also supports efforts designed to ensure that MARPs who receive HTC services are enrolled in HIV prevention programs.
 This is done through a targeted outreach package of services in which outreach workers and case managers conduct risk assessments with MARPs and develop individual activity plans to link them to all needed services, including providing follow-up and added support.

 Condoms - In light of global evidence on the impact of condom availability and use on the transmission of HIV and STIs, condom promotion and distribution is a key component of the core set of HIV prevention interventions for MARPs.
 The USG supports implementation of outreach services which include distribution of condoms among all target MARPs (PWID, SWs, and MSMs).
 Condoms are also distributed among PLWHA to prevent secondary HIV transmission to partners.
 All condom distribution activities are accompanied by information and education to improve knowledge on how to correctly and consistently use condoms to ensure safe sexual behavior.
+Through its country level grants, the GFATM supports the procurement of all condoms used in harm reduction

-Through its country level grants, the GFATM supports the procurement of all condoms used in harm reduction programs for the region.
-The GFATM also donates condoms for distribution through USG programs when supplies are available in countries.
+Through its country level grants, the GFAIM supports the procurement of all condoms used in harm reduction programs for the region.
+The GFAIM also donates condoms for distribution through USG programs when supplies are available in countries.
 Through its outreach activities, the USG builds demand for condoms; through distribution of donated condoms, the USG promotes consistent condom use among MARPs.